-We cannot cover the full literature on classical tracking and mapping techniques, but there are some related works besides DTAM [23] that are worth mentioning.
-LSD-SLAM [7] is a state-of-the-art SLAM approach that uses direct measures for optimization.
+We cannot cover the full literature on classical tracking and mapping techniques, but there are some related works besides DTAM (Newcombe et al, 2011) that are worth mentioning.
+LSD-SLAM (Engel et al, 2014) is a state-of-the-art SLAM approach that uses direct measures for optimization.
 It provides a full SLAM pipeline with loop closing.
 In contrast to DTAM and our approach, LSD-SLAM only yields sparse depth estimates.
-Engel et al. [6] propose a sparse direct approach.
+Engel et al (2018) propose a sparse direct approach.
 They show that integrating a sophisticated model of the image formation process significantly improves the accuracy.
 For our learning-based approach, accounting for the characteristics of the imaging process is covered by the training process.
-Similarly, Kerl et al. [18] carefully model the noise distribution to improve robustness.
+Similarly, Kerl et al (2013b) carefully model the noise distribution to improve robustness.
 Again, this comes for free in a learning-based approach.
-CNN-SLAM [29] extends LSD-SLAM with single image depth maps.
+CNN-SLAM (Tateno et al, 2017) extends LSD-SLAM with single image depth maps.
 In contrast to our approach, tracking and mapping are not coupled in a dense manner.
 In particular, the tracking uses a semi-dense subset of the depth map.